mattheww/gomill/gomill_docs/competitions.rst

 .. index:: state file

-The competition :dfn:`state file` (:file:`{code}.state`) contains a machine-readable (but opaque) description of the competition's results; this allows resuming the competition, and also programmatically :ref:`querying the results`.
-It is rewritten after each game result is received, so that little information will be lost if the ringmaster stops ungracefully for any reason.
+The competition :dfn:`state file` (:file:`{code}.state`) contains a machine-readable description of the competition's results; this allows resuming the competition, and also programmatically :ref:`querying the results
+<querying the results>`.
+It is rewritten after each game result is received,
+so that little information will be lost if the ringmaster stops ungracefully for any reason.

 The :action:`reset` command line action deletes **all** competition output files, including game records and the state file.